tleecsm/VoVTCG/www/data/cards.md

  - Life: 6

-The first time a card arrives at this fortification each turn, draw 1 card.
+The first time a card arrives at this fortification each turn, draw a card.
 <br>

 ##### ALP.LMG.004